bids-standard/bids-specification/src/02-common-principles.md

     scanning sequence/protocol.

 1. Data type - a functional group of different types of data.
-In BIDS we define six data types: func (task based and resting state functional MRI), dwi (diffusion weighted imaging), fmap (field inhomogeneity mapping data such as field maps), anat (structural imaging such as T1, T2, etc.), meg (magnetoencephalography), beh (behavioral).
+In BIDS we define eight data types: func (task based and resting state functional MRI), dwi (diffusion weighted imaging), fmap (field inhomogeneity mapping data such as field maps), anat (structural imaging such as T1, T2, etc.), meg (magnetoencephalography), eeg (electroencephalography), ieeg (intracranial electroencephalography), beh (behavioral).

 1. Task - a set of structured activities performed by the participant.
 Tasks are usually accompanied by stimuli and responses, and can greatly vary in complexity.
-For the purpose of this specification we consider the so-called “resting state” a task.
+For the purpose of this specification we consider the so-called "resting state" a task.
 In the context of brain scanning, a task is always tied to one data acquisition.
 Therefore, even if during one acquisition the subject performed multiple conceptually different behaviors (with different sets of instructions) they will be considered one (combined) task.